Upper School

 Mathematics

 The SEA mathematics program is a remarkably rigorous course of study.
 After completing the Math in Focus curriculum students will begin to take Pre-Algebra in 6th or 7th Grade depending on their readiness.
-All students will graduate from SEA having completed Algebra with many students completing Geometry, a distinction true a small minority of 8th Graders in the country.
+All students will graduate from SEA having completed Algebra with many students completing Geometry, a distinction true of a small minority of 8th Graders in the country.

 Science & Engineering